 OK – so for those who were tuning in at the time, this one’s decidedly less obscure.
 However, it’s been buried over the years, perhaps thanks to it being a genuine product of its time.
 Making full use of the incredible puppet technology seen in British TV show Spitting Image, we’re treated to unflinching caricatures of the band – Phil Collins has never looked better – and President Reagan running down the street in full Superman regalia.
 All the while – for some reason – a Prince caricature decides to eat his own tongue.

-This is a video which, much like the song, tries to make sense of the tense political landscape of the time, choosing to press for caricature and slapstick.
+This is a video that, much like the song, tries to make sense of the tense political landscape of the time, choosing to press for caricature and slapstick.
 Show this video to anyone younger than 30 who isn’t aware of the pop culture, and it may well be lost on them.
-It’s a creative, humorous and memorable time capsule, and one which deserves greater recognition.
+It’s a creative, humorous, and memorable time capsule, and one which deserves greater recognition.

 Eye in The Village – “No One Turns Away From The Camera”